Angrycreative/ACF-Page-Builder-Field/readme.txt

 For more information, read about [flexible content on advancedcustomfields.com](http://www.advancedcustomfields.com/resources/flexible-content/).

-We recommend using one of the latest versions of WordPress, Advanced Custom Fields and Page Builder by SiteOrigin at all times for best compatibility.
+We also recommend using one of the latest versions of WordPress, Advanced Custom Fields and Page Builder by SiteOrigin at all times for best compatibility.

+= Known issues and limitations =

+* Use of ACF Page Builder field in widget areas.
+We aim to fix this in a comming release.
+* Does not work on ACF Option pages.
+We aim to fix this in a comming release.
+* Some issues with Page Builder content in `the_content()`(normal post content) if an ACF Page Builder field is rendered before `the_content()`.
+This is due to the way the page builder works and we can't fix this in a good way.
+We recommend using ACF Page Builder fields instead and removing the normal post content completely on ACF-pages in WP-Admin as a workaround.

 == Screenshots ==